The Fire Sacrifices and Offerings of Israel – The Burnt Offering

 So when Joseph and Mary had performed everything according to the law of the Lord, they returned to Galilee, to their own town of Nazareth.
 And the child grew and became strong, filled with wisdom, and the favor of God was upon him.
 (Luke 2:39–40 NET)

 So Jesus, when he began his ministry, was about thirty years old.
 He was the son (as was supposed) of Joseph, the son of Heli, (Luke 3:23 NET)

-An altar (1) with four sides and four horns.
 A future cross at Golgotha with four points.
-Four meaning the sacrifice is effectual for salvation to the four corners of the World (North, East, West, South)!
+Four meaning the sacrifice is effective for salvation to the four corners of the World (North, East, West, South)!
 Now that is Good NEWS!
 Hallelujah!)

 But in those sacrifices there is a reminder of sins year after year.
 For the blood of bulls and goats cannot take away sins.
 So when he came into the world, he said, “Sacrifice and offering you did not desire, but a body you prepared for me.
 “Whole burnt offerings and sin-offerings you took no delight in.
 “Then I said, ‘Here I am: I have come—it is written of me in the scroll of the book—to do your will, O God.’ ” When he says above, “Sacrifices and offerings and whole burnt offerings and sin-offerings you did not desire nor did you take delight in them” (which are offered according to the law), then he says, “Here I am: I have come to do your will.”
 He does away with the first to establish the second.
 By his will we have been made holy through the offering of the body of Jesus Christ once for all.
 (Hebrews 10:3–10 NET)